mikatschuh/tree-sitter-rux/README.md

-# tree-sitter-flou
+# tree-sitter-rux
-A tree-sitter-parser for the Flou Programming Language.
+A tree-sitter-parser for the Rux Programming Language.